Control options within InDesign, using the PrintUI Plug-in:

 You can decide what layers are editable in the Layers panel once you have 'initialized' your template from the PrintUI Management extension menu within InDesign.

-Initializing a template will create a new 'Background' layer.
+Initializing a template will create a new 'Background' folder.
 The Background layer is where you put all the layers that you do not want edited.

 Objects whose container (i.e. size and position) is not editable, but the content can be edited should be left above the Background layer but locked.